 10. Hunting takes place mostly from dusk until dawn, and during the cooler hours of the day.
-Most of the time the females will hunt, and then the males (who patrol the territory and protect the pride) will eat first.
+Most of the time, the females will hunt, and then the males (who patrol the territory and protect the pride) will eat first.
 The cubs compete for what remains once the adults finish.
 The only way to secure food is to fight for it, which is why you will often see displays of aggression amongst pride members when it comes to feeding time.

-11. Lions will gorge themselves into a food coma when there is plenty of food available, and on days like this an average male lion will swallow around 15% of their body weight!
+11. Lions will gorge themselves into a food coma when there is plenty of food available, and on days like this, an average male lion will swallow around 15% of their body weight!

 12. There is no fixed breeding season for lions, though pride females will often synchronise the timing of breeding, especially after a pride takeover by new dominant males, to ensure maximum food and maternal care available to cubs.
 Lions will mate roughly every thirty minutes (each mating lasting for around 20 seconds) for three days… nonstop!
-This is to ensure fertilisation during the females oestrus period so that the cubs will be born as soon as possible, allowing for longer protection under the pride male.
+This is to ensure fertilisation during the female’s oestrus period so that the cubs will be born as soon as possible, allowing for longer protection under the pride male.

 13. A litter of 1-4 (sometimes up to 6) cubs are born after 110 days of gestation.
-Cubs suckle regularly for the first 6-7 months, then the frequency will decline after that.
+Cubs suckle regularly for the first 6-7 months, and then the frequency will decline after that.
 Cubs remain with their mother for two years or longer – at 11 months they begin hunting.

 14. Lions have one of the most complex communication behaviours of any of the cats.
 They can make a variety of calls which include roars, grunts, moans, growls, snarls, meows, purrs, hums, puffs and woofs.

 15. That said, it’s shouldn’t be a surprise to know that the lion is the king of the roar – it is the loudest of any big cat and can be heard up to 8km away!
-Lions roar for a number of reasons, from advertising territorial ownership and intimidating rivals, to locating other members of the pride and assisting in social cohesion.
+Lions roar for several reasons, from advertising territorial ownership and intimidating rivals to locating other members of the pride and assisting in social cohesion.
 Another advantage to roaring is that female lions can recognise the roar of a male who belongs in their pride to that of an outsider – this helps the females keep a safe distance from outsiders who would most likely try to harm their cubs.